Get started

 3. Disable DNS rebinding protection entirely.
 You will have to consult your router or DNS server instructions for the required steps.

-4. Reconfigure your computer to use a public DNS service that does not include DNS rebinding protection.
-For example, Google Public DNS, Cloudflare Public DNS or Quad9.
+4. Reconfigure your device to use a public DNS service that does not include DNS rebinding protection.
+For example, Google Public DNS, Cloudflare Public DNS, or Quad9.